 What is Email Marketing?
 And How Do I Do It?

 Once you’ve got your NAP down and your website and blog running smoothly, it’s time to move on to some more advanced digital marketing: email.
-According to this email marketing infographic, every dollar spent on email marketing returns an average of $44.25.
+According to this resource, every dollar spent on email marketing returns an average of $44.25.
 It seems that consumers want to receive permission-based emails instead of old-fashioned snail mail.
+Plus, regularly connecting with patients by sharing valuable content via email can boost patients’ engagement and active involvement in the course of care.

-Now, there are a few things you should do before you set out to craft a winning strategy.
+Now, there are a few things you should do before you set out to craft a winning email marketing strategy.
 First, establish a HIPAA-compliant foundation by ensuring you leave any protected health information (PHI) out of your marketing communications and implementing a marketing communications opt-in form as part of your intake packet.
 Second, choose the right email marketing service.
-Here are a few to consider: AWeber, Constant Contact, iContact, and MailChimp.
-For a more detailed description of each, check out this post.
+If you’re using an integrated patient relationship management (PRM) software like WebPT Reach, you’ll be able to send secure emails chock-full of valuable, relevant content right from the platform in order to boost patient engagement.
+If not, here are a few ad-hoc services to consider: AWeber, Constant Contact, iContact, and MailChimp.
+For a more detailed description of each, check out our Modern Marketing Decoded guide.

 Once you’ve gotten your email service lined up, it’s time to start emailing—if you’ve got your email addresses lined up, too, that is.
 Here are three things we recommend you keep in mind when collecting your patients' emails: